-The Project has been operated by multiple explorers for over 100 years, with a significant history of small-scale mining dating from the 1860s.
+The Project has been operated by multiple explorers for over 100 years, with a long history of small-scale mining dating from the 1860s that is detailed in Section 6 of the Copper Creek Technical Report.
 Historical copper mining occurred at Copper Creek, with the last production in the 1980s.
-Historical copper production was mainly from two breccia bodies, referred to as Childs-Aldwinkle ("CA") and Old Reliable ("OR").
+Historical copper production was mainly from two breccia bodies, referred to as Childs Aldwinkle and Old Reliable.